Siraddeen/sigjnup-practice/README.md

 # React + Vite

-@ First run    "npm install"   in rhe terminal    before even starting the code
+@ First run    "npm install"   in the terminal    before even starting the code